A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares

 Thus, the matrix $E^{(j)}$ is implicitly added to $C$ and because $E^{(j)}$ is positive semidefinite, in exact arithmetic, the approach does not break down.
 An obvious choice is for the largest entries in the column to be retained in $\widetilde L$.
 Clearly, more fill entries are used in constructing $L$ than in the standard factorization and the structure of the complete factorization can be followed more closely.

 Although $\widetilde R$ is discarded once the IC factorization is complete, the columns of $\widetilde R$ must be held until the end of the factorization, independently of the order of operations used by the implementation.
 The computational complexity and memory needed can be reduced by limiting how many entries are allowed in each column of $\widetilde L$ and $\widetilde R$, as outlined in Algorithm~\ref{alg:LM_IC}.
-This algorithm is implemented within the software package {\tt HSL\_MI35}, which is a modified version of {\tt HSL\_MA28} (\cite{sctu:2014a}).
+Drop tolerances may be optionally used so that only sufficiently large entries are retained in the factors.
+This IC factorization algorithm is implemented within the software package {\tt HSL\_MI35}, which is a modified version of {\tt HSL\_MA28} \cite{sctu:2014,sctu:2014a}.
 The latter is designed for general SPD systems while the former is tailored to solving least-squares problems and optionally avoids explicitly holding the normal matrix.